lianhao/novadbtest/README.md

   --num NUM:	                How many compute nodes to udpate, 0 means all.
 Default is 0.

-  --num_proc NUM_PROC:          Maximum subprocess allowed to launch to mimic the nova-compute updates.
+  --num_proc NUM_PROC:          Number of subprocesses to launch to mimic the nova-compute updates.
                                 Each subprocess will update the number of NUM/NUM_PROC compute nodes at a periodic interval of 60/NUM_PROC seconds.
 Default is 100.